"Always Nice and Confident, Sometimes Wrong": Developer's Experiences Engaging Large Language Models (LLMs) Versus Human-Powered Q&A Platforms for Coding Support: Discussion

+Long-term users might have had more time to adapt and find effective ways to utilize the tool, developing specific prompting strategies like \emph{``explain certain code examples as if it were explaining to a 10 year old''} mentioned in one of the posts.
+These prior studies focused on task completion, which, while important, does not capture the long-term sentiments about these tools, which we were able to identify in the posts.
+In our findings, individuals who have used ChatGPT for coding assistance in real-world scenarios greatly appreciated the respectful and patient environment it fostered, contrasting with their experiences on platforms like SO.
+Access and copyright issues, often overlooked in lab studies, are incredibly crucial and significantly impact long-term usage, especially in professional settings.

+Programmers have more time to explore different uses of the tools in the wild, not restricted to task completion as dictated by specific study designs.
+Many Reddit posts indicate that programmers use ChatGPT for coding-adjacent activities, such as generating documentation, unit tests, and managing edge cases.
+Other use cases, such as learning, could only be captured in long-term usage with ChatGPT, where users viewed it as a coding assistant and pair programming partner, and even used it to generate quizzes.
+Similarly, other emergent use cases, such as employing it as a code editor or for simulating operational systems, can be detected using our methodology.

+While the analysis of Reddit posts reveals additional insights not found in laboratory settings, we also recognize the limitations of this method.
+Posts submitted by programmers are usually asynchronous, which misses capturing their immediate reactions and impedes our opportunity to conduct deeper quantitative analysis.
+For instance, Vaithilingam et al. captured the cognitive load in using Copilot, something programmers might not recall and discuss in their posts.
+Additionally, our approach can not measure productivity metrics or conduct comparative analyses like Choudhuri et al. As a result, we believe our work effectively complements existing research on empirical experiments.
+Recognizing the differences in results, we encourage researchers to explore both short-term and long-term usage of GenAI tools for coding to capture comprehensive user feedback.

-\subsubsection{Future Design Implications}
+\subsection{Future Design Implications}

-\hfil\\ Recognizing the commonalities and differences between these two platforms, our objective is to delve deeper into enhancing the design of AI-powered coding assistants to better address users' needs by leveraging the strengths of both systems.

-Drawing from the insights gained through previous findings, we can derive several design implications for the development of future AI-powered chatbots designed to assist with coding tasks.
+Recognizing the commonalities and differences between these two platforms, our objective is to enhance the design GenAI coding assistants to better address users' needs by leveraging the strengths of both systems.
+Drawing from the insights gained through previous findings, we derive several design implications for future GenAI-powered chatbots designed to assist with coding tasks.